-And if you don’t mind (and perhaps enjoy) getting up at the crack of dawn to get right down to work you will fit right into the farmer way of life.
+And if you don’t mind (and perhaps enjoy) getting up at the crack of dawn to get right down to work, you will fit right into the Farmer lifestyle!

 3. Plant the seed to grow your career

-Taking farming courses is an excellent way to get up to speed and learn everything there is to know about farm work, from how to perform specific tasks to the business side of things.
+Taking farming courses is an excellent way to get up to speed and learn everything there is to know about farm work - from how to perform specific tasks to the business side of things.

 4. Gain real experience